totten/bknix/README.md

 Note how we interject with steps 2 and 3.
 For example, I often do these around step #3:

-* Set a default admin password for new websites by editing `civicrm-buildkit/app/civibuild.conf`.
+* Set a default `ADMIN_PASS` for new websites by editing `civicrm-buildkit/app/civibuild.conf`.
 This way you don't need to lookup random passwords for each build.
 * Setup wildcard DNS for `*.bknix` using `dnsmasq`.
 (Search for instructions for installing `dnsmasq` on your platform.)
 Then, configure `amp` to disable management of `/etc/hosts` (`amp config:set --hosts_type=none`).